-Like Saluda, Tryon is a "railroad town" that grew quickly in the late 1800s as tourists flocked to the area to enjoy the mountain views and good climate.
+Like neighboring Saluda, Tryon is a "railroad town" that grew quickly in the late 1800s as tourists flocked to the area to enjoy the mountain views and good climate.
 Many artists, writers and crafters chose to stay for a while, including the stage actor William Gillette, most famous for his portrayal of Sherlock Holmes, and F. Scott Fitzgerald.
 This mix of locals, artists and retirees continues today, creating a vibrant, active community.

 Catch a movie at the tiny Tryon Theater or a performance at the Tryon Fine Arts Center.
-Many of the historic buildings on Trade Street were in place by 1900.
+Next door, the Upstairs Artspace (49 South Trade Street) is a nonprofit contemporary art gallery with two and three-dimensional art and craft by leading artists of the Carolinas and Southeast.
+Many of the historic buildings on Trade Street were built before 1900.

 Tryon Fine Arts Center (34 Melrose Avenue) has been a focus for entertainment and the arts since 1969.
 See outstanding performances or learn a new art or craft.
 Workshops and classes are offered in a variety of interests and skill levels.
 Browse the craft store and the Heritage Gallery that showcases the history of native mountain arts and crafts in the Tryon area.